-The best way I can describe Kababayan bread is that it is pretty much Filipino muffins.
+Kababayan bread is the Filipino equivalent of muffins.
 You won't find this bread as a boxed mix, and you must make it from scratch.
-The good news is that this recipe is straightforward and simple.
-You must do one thing you can't do with other muffins to attain their specific shape.
-Continue reading below to learn more about Kababayan bread.
-If you want to go straight to the recipe and read some tips on making its signature shape, go here.
+The good news is this recipe is straightforward and simple, except for one thing.
+You must do something you usually don't do with other muffins.
+Continue reading to find out what it is!

 What is Kababayan Bread

 Kababayan in Tagalog means "fellow countrymen".
 The bread is shaped in a specific way to resemble a salakot.
 The salakot is a wide-brimmed traditional hat used as protection on sunny or rainy days in the Philippines.
 But also, fashion.